Jul 18, 2022 - 12:20 pm

 In May, they also launched the Chameleon unit.
 It looks like a bollard and does not require planning permission.

-The British Government funds charging infrastructure through the On-Street Residential Charging Scheme (ORCS), which covers up to 75% of the cost of installation.
+The British Government funds charging infrastructure through the On-Street Residential Charging Scheme (ORCS), which covers up to 75% of the installation cost.

 In Gloucestershire, residents may state their views and ask for installations throughout the three years of the project by filling in this survey.